 Two annual rankings are provided – one based on output in primarily empirically-focused journals (Decision Sciences, Journal of Business Logistics, Journal of Operations Management, and Journal of Supply Chain Management) and one based on primarily analytically-focused journals (Manufacturing and Service Operations Management, Management Science, Operations Research, and Production and Operations Management).
 In addition, users can create customized rankings across different combinations of journals and time periods.

-With a recognition that journal quality and focus might change over time, the journals that comprise the SCM Journal ListTM will be revisited every four years, beginning in 2020.
+With a recognition that journal quality and focus might change over time, the journals that comprise the SCM Journal ListTM are reevaluated every four years.
+The last reevaluation occurred in 2018.

 The SCM Journal ListTM diligently attempts to ensure the validity of these data.
 Due to potential ambiguities that can occur when authors list their affiliations in journal publications, errors are possible.
 If you observe an error, or would like to provide other feedback, please contact us at SCM Journal ListTM.